shahcompbio/pypeliner/docs/tutorial.rst

     with pypeliner.execqueue.LocalJobQueue([]) as exec_queue:
         scheduler.run(exec_queue)

 Trivially, the syntax is slightly different for executing a command line.
-The ``>`` argument will be familiar to `bash` users as a way of redirecting output to a file, and the meaning in pypeline is the same.
+The ``>`` argument will be familiar to `bash` users as a way of redirecting output to a file, and the meaning in pypeliner is the same.

 Additionally, we are wrapping input and output files using the following classes: